Load required packages

 png

-Observation: NO3 concentration in Africa and the Americas is significantly lower than in Europe and the Asia-Pacific region.
+rivers in Africa and the Americas have clearly lower NO3 than those in Europe and Asia-Pacific.

 \(H_0 : \mu_\text{Africa} = \mu_\text{America} = \mu_\text{AsiaPacific} = \mu_\text{Europe}\)